FudaWiki/fudawiki-files/hanafuda/games/suhara-bana.md

 This will be the total amount of points won or lost by each player.
 Players with a negative score must pay points to those with a positive score.

-Before payments are done, the score in points must be converted into stones.
+All payments in points must be converted into stones.

 |Field Type|Value of White Stone|Value of Black Stone|
 |:---:|:---:|:---:|